 This type usually occurs in children and young adults, causing small, red spots on the skin.
 It often appears after a sore throat and frequently clears up by itself in weeks or a few months.
-Many people never have psoriasis again.
 If a person already has plaque psoriasis and guttate psoriasis develops, it often means the psoriasis is worsening.

 Usually appearing on the palms and soles, this type of psoriasis looks like white pus-filled bumps surrounded by red skin.
 Pustular psoriasis can also develop all over the body.
-This causes a severe and sometimes life-threatening psoriasis that dermatologists call generalized pustular psoriasis.
+This causes a severe and sometimes life-threatening psoriasis which is also called generalized pustular psoriasis.

-Smooth, red patches in the folds of the skin, including an armpit, under the breasts, in the crease of the buttocks, and in genital area.
+Smooth, red patches in the folds of the skin, including armpits, under the breast areas, in the crease of the buttocks, and in genital area.
 It can be painful.